12 Game-Changing Drill Accessories That are Worth Every Penny

 The new DeWalt Pivot Holder pivots at a 20-degree angle, which works great for driving screws in tight places.
 This is especially handy when you can’t have a spinning drill chuck marring up a surface like a door frame.
 The collar spins independent of the holder and can be hand-guided to keep the bit stable.
 Slide the collar down and you’ve got a regular bit holder.
 You’ll find them online or at home centers.
-These 20 marking hacks are incredibly useful on the jobsite.

 There’s nothing better than a step bit for drilling through thinner metal.
 A step bit is designed to drill incrementally larger holes the deeper you drive the bit, so you can drill several size holes with one bit.
 It creates a nice clean hole and doesn’t catch and kick back like a twist bit.

 Electricians use step bits all the time to drill electrical boxes and circuit panels.
 This bit also works great to prep storm door hardware and drill large starter holes in gutters so you can cut out a downspout hole with tin snips.
 You can save money by buying step bits in a set.